dougluce/sqsmonitor/README.md

       -t|--totals
 	    Only show totals, not individual queues

+      -r|--regexp
+	    Interpret queuenames as regular expressions instead of explicit names.

     Examples:
 	  sqsmonitor
 	  sqsmonitor -a -n
 	  sqsmonitor -e prod_process_actions-opens 1
 	  sqsmonitor prod_process_actions-opens prod_process_actions-installs 60

+Queues are listed by number of messages they hold, fullest queue first.

 ## Install from repo

 Once you have this repository checked out, do: